willdurand/willdurand.github.io/_posts/2022-01-25-new-team-mozilla.md

 location: "Freiburg, Germany"
 image: /images/posts/2022/01/newteam.webp
 mastodon_id: 107694439668081063
-tags: [mozilla]
+tags: [mozilla, career]
 ---

 The year is 2022 and I am still using my blog to share personal-ish status updates.
-Yeah, I am _that_ old.
 Today's post is about my career.

 I work at Mozilla for ~4 years now (including my time as a contractor).
 After having worked on [many](/2020/05/01/moziversary-2/)